0xDev3/dev3-sdk/docs/CHAINLINK.md

 # Dev3 Chainlink SDK

-Dev3 Chainlink module is a fully open source Typescript SDK which enables any frontend developer to fetch the prices of various assets through Chainlink DataFeeds.
+Dev3 Chainlink SDK module is a fully open source Typescript SDK which enables any frontend developer to fetch the prices of various assets through Chainlink DataFeeds.
 Users can fetch price pairs, NFT floor price information & more...

 ## Getting started